SheninArtem/SheninArtem/README.md

 - 👋 Hi, I’m Artem Shenin
 - 👀 I’m interested in website development
 - 🌱 I’m currently learning, discovering something new
-- 💞️ I’m looking to collaborate on company
+- 💞️ I’m looking to collaborate on team
 - 📫 How to reach me - https://t.me/globusfuck or jimm_willson@mail.ru

 <!---